tressc/pursuit/variables.md

 ### Variables:

 All the work we've done in a REPL up to this point has kind of been like using a handheld calculator.
-We can do some operation, but as soon as we do something else, the old information is gone.
+We can do one operation, but as soon as we do a second, the old result is gone.
 That's not very useful, so we need a way to store information over time!

 #### Variables to the rescue!